Champii/og/README.md

 NAME:
   Oglang - Golang on steroids

+VERSION:
+  DEV

 USAGE:
   og [options] [folders...|files...]

-  By default it compiles the given files.
   If a Print argument (-p, -b, -d, -a) is given, NO COMPILATION is done.

-  If run without any arguments, a small interpreter is spawn (ALPHA)

-VERSION:
-  DEV
+  If run without files, it will compile and execute '.'

 OPTIONS:
   -o directory, --out directory  Output directory.
-If input is recursive folder, the tree is recreated (default: "./") -w value, --workers value      Set the number of jobs (default: 8) -p, --print                    Print the file
+If input is recursive folder, the tree is recreated (default: "./") -w jobs, --workers jobs        Set the number of jobs (default: 8) -p, --print                    Print the file
   -d, --dirty                    Print the file before going through 'go fmt' -b, --blocks                   Print the file after it goes to preprocessor.
-Shows only block-based indentation -a, --ast                      Print the generated AST -v, --verbose                  Show the filenames -h, --help                     Print help
+Shows only block-based indentation -a, --ast                      Print the generated AST -i, --interpreter              Run a small interpreter (ALPHA) -q, --quiet                    Hide the progress output --no-build                     Dont run 'go build' --no-run                       Dont run the binary -h, --help                     Print help
-  -V, --version                  Print version
+  -v, --version                  Print version
 ```

 ### Interpreter (ALPHA)